 Find out more

-A: VSA is currently recruiting volunteers for partner organisations working in the wider Pacific area.
+A: VSA is currently recruiting volunteers for partner organisations working in the wider Pacific.
 See “Where do VSA volunteers work" for a list of these countries.
 If you are an organisation working in one of these countries, you can contact us and your request will be forwarded to the appropriate staff member in our International Programmes Unit.

-Our staff build relationships with in-country partner organisations (government agencies and non-governmental organisations) and work with them to identify their priority development needs.
+Our staff build relationships with in-country partner organisations (mostly government agencies and non-governmental organisations) and work with them to identify their priority development needs.
 This ensures all our assignments are designed in partnership and are locally identified, locally relevant, and locally delivered.